koslab/PlatoCDP/README.rst

 * Responsive design theme powered by DevOOPS (WIP)
 * JWT Authentication Provider (TBD)
 * OAuth Authentication Provider (Wishlist)
+* Integration with Hadoop ecosystem for ELT/ETL (Wishlist)

 The end goal is to have an easy to use, easy to customize, flexible platform for building Enterprise Data Portal with integration with various Big Data backend technologies.